 - Correct hunting attire for Training Meets is a hacking jacket, shirt and tie or coloured stock, fawn breeches/jodphurs, riding boots and riding hat.
 This dress is known as ‘ratcatcher’.

-- Hunting dress for the Opening Meet onwards is a black hunting coat (or dark blue for ladies if they prefer), white stock, white/cream/fawn breeches and boots.
+- Hunting dress for the Opening Meet into Full Season is a black hunting coat (or dark blue for ladies if they prefer), white stock, white/cream/fawn breeches and boots.
 Children under 18 traditionally still wear ratcatcher but may also wear the adult clothes if they prefer.

 - Any safety hat is acceptable.
 Hat covers should preferably be black or dark blue to match the jacket, they should not have tassles or pom poms.

 - Riders are advised not to wear earrings/piercings for safety reasons.
 Long hair should be in a hairnet or neatly held together.

 - Spurs are completely optional.

 - Back protectors are absolutely acceptable and are indeed recommended for novice children.